 There’s a couple of things you can do so you can control your phone, instead of it controlling you.
 Having counseled teens about this issue for years, I encourage you to have a frank conversation with your child about setting good limits on the phone at night.

 This once solves most of the cell phone-related issues.
 Set a time for it to be surrendered and stick to it.
 I’ve had parents need to lock their kids’ phones in cars or fire safes, but usually, a shared charging area in the kitchen works fine.

 - Turn on “Do Not Disturb” and “Night Shift” (on Apple Devices).

 These options limit interruptions from your apps and lower the color temperature on your phone.
-These means there is less blue white light, which is the kind of light that suppresses melatonin.
+This means there is less blue-white light, which is the kind of light that suppresses melatonin.
 (Note that this is not as good as avowing light altogether.)